aym-frikha/kafka-broker-charm/README.md

 Kafka charms accept several types of distros: confluent, apache and apache_snap.
 Confluent will select to use confluent packages and demands a license key from confluent to correctly setup the environment.
 Apache_snap uses the upstream code available for Kafka clusters.
 That code has been compiled into snaps and can be readily deployed.

-WIP: Apache distro is still under implementation.
+WIP: "apache" distro is not yet available.

 ### Data Folders